julienlevasseur/Profiler/README.md

 I'm using the `profile_name` var in my PS1 to display on my shell which profile is currently in use :

 ![usage_demo.png](https://github.com/julienlevasseur/profiler/raw/master/images/usage_demo.png)

+> **Note**
+> I use [Powerline-shell](https://github.com/b-ryan/powerline-shell) to customize my PS1.
+> If you use it too and want take advantage of it to display you *env profile* you can find the segment [here](https://github.com/julienlevasseur/powerline-shell/blob/master/powerline_shell/segments/cloud_profile.py) and a support of Terraform workspaces [here](https://github.com/julienlevasseur/powerline-shell/blob/master/powerline_shell/segments/terraform_workspace.py).

 And I set project's specific vars via the `.env.yml` file.
 For example, if I have a project that contain the code to provision a Kubernetes cluster with [KOPS](https://github.com/kubernetes/kops) I will set the `my_project/.env.yml` as :